Style Guide for Scientific Papers

 Line tab and select the

 Fill properties.
-We pick the
+We

-As polygon and choose a solid pattern and color (in the example
+As polygon and choose a solid pattern and color (in

-it is “cyan”).
+the example it is “cyan”).
 The rest can be left

 unchanged.
 Additionally, we should also set same color in the